 The foreign exchange trading portfolio at Northern Trust is comprised of spot, forward, and non-deliverable forward currency transactions.
 The portfolio holds no futures, options, or structured derivatives.
-As of March 31, 2013, approximately 99% of FX forward contracts were to mature in less than 12 months and the average maturity of outstanding contracts was less than 62 days.
+As of December 31, 2013, approximately 99% of FX contracts were to mature in less than 12 months and the average maturity of outstanding contracts was approximately 54 days.